 Our entertainment law services include:

-- 5. Intellectual Property - Including identifying your key intellectual property assets including important brand names, business methods and information, copyright material, designs and inventions.
+- 5. Intellectual Property - Identifying your key intellectual property assets including important brand names, business methods and information, copyright material, designs and inventions.
 Protecting and enforcing your intellectual property rights including copyright, trade mark registration, design registration, confidentiality agreements, restraints of trade.
 The commercialisation of your intellectual property such as licensing, franchising and research and development agreements.